leanprover-community/mathlib3/docs/extras/conv.md

 ```

 Beware that a well known bug makes Lean printing: "find converter
-failed, pattern was not found" when the tactics inside converter mode
+failed, pattern was not found" when the tactics inside conversion mode
 fail, even if the pattern was actually found.

 Of course wild-cards are allowed: